AntiBlueQuirk/ONI-MaterialProbeMod/README.md

  - Why is the UI bad?
    - Because the UI in Oxygen Not Included is built out of prefabs in the Unity Editor.
 I don't have access to the Editor for the game, or most of the prefabs, so building a proper looking UI is hard.
 I would have to steal prefabs from other parts of the UI and then put everything together with code.
 Instead, I used Unity's IMGUI to just get it working.
+ - What does NEGLIGIBLE RANGE mean?
+   - There is a very small range of density/temperature over the area you're probing, so the probe won't show the greatest/least or hottest/coldest colors in the area.